ParallelMaths/parallel/pages/7-02-marie-curie.md

 :::

 ::: problem id=5_7 marks=1
 __5.7__ Encode the word BOX with a shift of 261 into a new 3-letter word.

-When you translate BOX into numbers, add 261 to each number and convert the result back into letters, you get:
+In other words, translate BOX into numbers, add 261 to each number and convert the result back into letters:

 * [x] CPY
 * [ ] BOX